 For example, the Pomeranian was developed with a thick and fluffy double coat.
-With their double coats, they were protected from the harsh winters in the arctic region.
-In other words, ancestors of the Poms were ideal for working in freezing conditions of snowy regions.
+With their thick double coats, they were protected from the harsh winters in the arctic region.
+In other words, the Pom ancestors were ideal for working in freezing conditions of snowy regions.

 One Pomeranian owner on Reddit tells us: